National Storage Affiliates Tru – Consensus Indicates Potential 16.4% Upside

-National Storage Affiliates Tru found using ticker (NSA) now have 11 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 53 and 36 with the average target price sitting at 44.09.
-Now with the previous closing price of 37.88 this would imply there is a potential upside of 16.4%.
-The 50 day moving average now sits at 38.1 and the 200 day MA is 48.07.
-The market capitalisation for the company is $5,420m.
-Find out more information at: https://www.nationalstorageaffiliates.com
+National Storage Affiliates Tru found using ticker (NSA) now have 11 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 53 and 36 and has a mean target at 44.09.
+Now with the previous closing price of 37.87 this is indicating there is a potential upside of 16.4%.
+The 50 day moving average now sits at 37.91 and the 200 day MA is 47.57.
+The market capitalisation for the company is $5,338m.
+Visit the company website at: https://www.nationalstorageaffiliates.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.